Skip to Content

 The buffet breakfast is served on the ground floor restaurant with a wide selection of dishes including some regional produce and Asian dishes.
 Overall we found the hotel a very stylish and comfortable place to stay.
 More information on the INNSiDE by Melia Website.

-Read More from articles this trip
+Read more articles from this trip

 Visitor Information for your trip to Dresden, Germany